Bath, Illinois: History

 The area was first settled in 1828 by John Stewart and John Gillespie from the state of Kentucky.
-Future 16th president of the United States, Abraham Lincoln, was the one to survey the land on November 1, 1836.
-The settlement's name is thought to have originated from English settlers who thought that the area resembled Bath, England.
-Bath would serve as the county seat of Mason County from 1843 to 1851.
-Bath would also become the name of the township when it was formed in 1861.
-The community was incorporated as a village in 1876.
+Future 16th president of the United States, Abraham Lincoln, surveyed the land on November 1, 1836.
+The settlement's name was most likely borrowed from another United States place named in turn after Bath, England, such as Bath, Ohio or Bath, New York.
+Alternatively, a popular story attributes the name to Lincoln quipping that the town's location on the Illinois River would be a nice place for a bath.
+Bath also became the name of the township when it was formed in 1861.

+The community was incorporated by charter in 1857.
+In 1876, after the adoption of the Illinois Constitution of 1870, it was reincorporated as a village under the general incorporation law.

 The village is home to the Gatton Mansion at 9805 IL-78.
 Built c.
 1856, it was the home of Major Benjamin Gatton (b.
 1808) of Kentucky.
 Gatton served as the settlement's first postmaster when it was established in 1842.
 The two story house contains 16 rooms, two center halls, and once a large pool.
 Gatton is noted as being alive in 1876 but is thought to have died not long after and the home became property of the Blakely family for decades.
 The home was used by multiple owners before being abandoned in the 1990s.
 In 2017 new owners attempted to restore the property and convert the home into a distillery.
 However, the price of the restoration was underestimated and the project was abandoned only a year later.